What are macros and how do you count them?

 When it comes to weight-loss, some people have traded old-school calorie (kilojoule) counting for counting macros.
 Macros—short for macronutrients—include carbs, proteins and fats.
 Simply put, counting macros involves tallying up how many grams of each macronutrient type you consume each day, aiming for specific targets.
 The method is a key component of eating plans like the keto diet.

-While fans of the approach say that counting macros helps them lose weight, boosts their intake of healthy foods and helps them feel their best, the method requires daily math that others may find complicated and time-consuming, says Zoe Griffiths, registered dietitian.
+While fans of the approach say that counting macros helps them lose weight, boosts their intake of healthy foods and helps them feel their best, the method requires daily maths that others may find complicated and time-consuming, says Zoe Griffiths, registered dietitian.
 Wondering if it’s worth the effort?
 Read on for a step-by-step guide to counting macros, along with expert insights on whether this technique can help you reach your wellness and weight-loss goals.

 What are macronutrients?